•Purity: ≥ 98% by SDS-Page and HPLC

 •Endotoxin Concentration: <0.1 ng/µg

 Reconstitution: We recommend that this vial be briefly centrifuged prior to opening to bring the contents to the bottom.
-Reconstitute BDNF in sterile, distilled water to a concentration of 0.1-1.0 mg/mL.
+Reconstitute Ciliary Neurotrophic Factor in 5-10 mM sodium phosphate, pH 7.5, to a concentration of 0.1-1.0 mg/mL.
 Do not vortex.
-For extended storage, it is recommended to further dilute in a buffer containing carrier protein, such as 0.1% BSA and store in working aliquots from -20°C to -80°C.
+This solution can be stored at 2°C to 8°C for up to 1 week.
+For extended storage, it is recommended to further dilute in a buffer containing a carrier protein, such as 0.1% BSA and store in working aliquots at -20°C to -80°C

-Storage: The lyophilized protein is stable at room temperature for up to 1 month, but should be kept at -20°C for long term storage.
-Upon reconstitution, the preparation is stable for up to one week at 2°C to 8°C. Working aliquots stored with a carrier protein are stable for at least 12 months at -20°C to -80°C. Avoid repeated freeze-thaw cycles.
+Storage: The lyophilized protein is stable at room temperature for 1 month, but should be kept at -20°C for long term storage, preferably desiccated.
+Working aliquots stored with a carrier protein are stable for at least 3 months at -20°C to -80°C. Avoid repeated freeze/thaw cycles.

 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.